theislab/mubind/README.md

 # multibind

-PyTorch learning of molecular binding modes using multiple genomics data sources
+Inference of binding specificities from protein sequence and multiple genomics experiments.

 ### SELEX data for testing [5 examples]